sfeister/scpi-parser-arduino/README.md

 # SCPI Parser port to Arduino
+SCPI Parser for advanced programmers or instrumentation engineers.
+Not suitable for beginners to Arduino.
+For a lighter-weight solution in your Arduino projects, consider the [Vrekrer SCPI Parser library](https://github.com/Vrekrer/Vrekrer_scpi_parser).
+It is much simpler and easier to incorporate into your Arduino code.

 This repository holds an Arduino port of the [SCPI Parser library](https://github.com/j123b567/scpi-parser) (which is C/C++ code).
 The SCPI Parser library is an open project written by Jan Breuer.

 This port is not tested on any boards except for the Teensy 4.1.
 It does not work on the Arduino Uno, Arduino Nano, etc.